-- Additional Educational Support: Special tutoring and LAP summer school. - Music: School choir for intermediate students, music recorders for fourth grade, fifth graders may choose to participate in before-school band or orchestra at Rainier Middle School.
-Students perform at district choral, band and orchestra concerts. - Intramural Sport Activities: Volleyball, pickle ball, flag football and Sportstacking.
+- Additional Educational Support.; Special tutoring, After school Math and Reading clubs and LAP summer school. - Music: School choir for intermediate students, music recorders for fourth grade, fifth graders may choose to participate in before-school band or orchestra at Rainier Middle School.
+Students perform at district choral, band and orchestra concerts.
+Each grade level puts on grade-level school performance for families and guests. - Intramural Sport Activities: Volleyball, basketball, pickle ball, flag football and Sportstacking.
 Many students go on to participate in the Annual Northwest Regional Sportstacking Competition at Auburn High School. - Service and Clubs: Many fourth and fifth grade students participate in Honor Society.
 Our AJ National Honor Charter was granted on December 12, 2008, for the purpose of recognizing and engaging the students in the school.
 After school Lego Club, is provided by the AJ PTSA.
 In conjunction with the King County Library System, students may compete in an exciting, fun and rewarding reading program "Global Reading Challenge," a school, district, and regional competition.
 Students may also provide service to our school by joining Safety Patrol and Recess Peer Mediators. - AJ Green Team: Staff, students and parents, along with the Auburn School District, work to promote our green team initiatives.
 In June 2012, AJ was awarded the King County Level I Green School Award.
 Level II Green School Award in June 2013.
+Level III goal will be achieved by 2015.